JetBrains/guide/site/pytest/tutorials/visual_pytest/testing_exceptions/index.md

     assert player_one.primary_guardian is None
 ```

 As we type the code above, don't forget to use autocomplete to let PyCharm generate `import pytest` for you.
 This test uses a special context manager facility in `pytest`, in which you run a block of code that you expect to raise an exception, and let `pytest` handle it.
-You test will _fail_ if the exception is not raised.
+Your test will _fail_ if the exception is not raised.
 The context manager optionally lets you add `as exc` to then do some asserts after the block, about the nature of the exception value.

 We can see that an exception is raised, but not the one we were expecting: